n3d1117/website/content/blog/long-live-tweetbot/index.md

 ---

 {{< note variant="warning" >}}
 **2ND EDIT as of Jun 9th, 2023:** Sadly, Twitter no longer offers free elevated access for personal projects, so this guide is no longer valid.
-Time to move on to [Ivory](https://tapbots.com/ivory/)!
+Time to move to [Ivory](https://tapbots.com/ivory/)!
 I'll leave this post up for historical purposes.
 {{< /note >}}

 {{< note variant="warning" >}}